7. The Chariot

 Reversed

 The Chariot in reverse can show up as burnout disguised as busyness, ambition without intention, or trying to force something that was never really yours to carry.
-Its message?
-Pull over.
-Regroup.
-Realign.
-The goal is meaningful movement.
+Guidance?
+Pull over, regroup and realign to the goal for meaningful movement.

 Keywords: Lack of direction, control issues, burnout, scattered energy, misalignment.